Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 	- For McAfee, the only way is to disable real-time scanning.
 You can do this by right-clicking the McAfee icon in your Windows taskbar, press the top option to open the app, click `PC Security` or whatever at the top, click `Real-time scanning` or whatever on the left, then click `Turn off` on the right to disable it.
 You will probably need to keep McAfee disabled while playing PD2.
 Enjoy the overzealous anti-virus.
 4. **You could just disable your anti-virus outright (real-time protection).
 This does not always work though which is why Step 3. is recommended.**

-# How to Fix the "d2data.mpq is corrupt" Error
+# How to Fix "d2data.mpq is corrupt" Error

 ### The reason this happens is because downgrading from 1.14 is finnicky and the MPQFixer doesn't work for all people.
 The solution is to go to the source and get the original MPQs from the older installers.
 Install Diablo 2 using the provided legacy installer links and install PD2 into the new install.
 - [Mega.nz](https://mega.nz/#!e9thyD6A!ExGJuZUtvRJ2c8DrxSL0ihCouh-ARbdVxODXIqVt3dc)